 The easiest way to get accurate dosing is with a tincture, which is what is often prescribed by naturopaths.
-The label on each product should clearly state the total milligrams of CBC per serving as well as in the entire package.
+The label on each product should clearly state the total milligrams of CBD per serving as well as in the entire package.

 Confirm whether or not the product contains THC – some may have a small amount so if that is not what you are after, look for no THC on the label.

-Tincture – A liquid containing the extract of the plant.
+Tincture – A liquid containing the extract of the cannabis plant.
 A tincture is typically applied under the tongue with a dropper.